Hustadt-Leuchten Crystal Glass Pendant Lamp

 The company produced beautiful lamps in high quality and the best materials.
 The glass for this lamp is probably made by Peill + Putzler, another German light factory that made glass for many other companies.

-Some sources say that it is made by AV Mazzega from the Murano island in Italy.
-If so, they are designed by Carlo Nason, who designed all the lamps in that period.
+Some sources say that it is made by AV Mazzega (today named Mazzega 1946) from the Murano island in Italy.
+If so, they are designed by Carlo Nason, who designed almost all the lamps in that period.
 Anyway, these lamps have the Carlo Nason look.
-They are all hand blown and therefor all a little bit different and unique.
+They are all hand blown and therefore all a little bit different and unique.

 Incamiciato: overlay lattimo glass (= milky looking glass) with a layer of transparent coloured glass.
 The technique was invented in Murano, Italy, hence the Italian name.